 Explaining the features and tools you’ll use for the project might sound professional to your ears, but unfortunately, technical jargon and a lack of clear benefits will only confuse your prospect and make them wonder how the design work you’re proposing will actually help their business.

 Instead, try to reframe your solution in terms of the needs of your clients’ customers.
 This proves to your prospect that you care about their customers — the people who will judge the ultimate success (or failure) of the project.

 It’s also important to be specific about the benefits and results your solution will provide.
 What are the specific business outcomes you’re working to achieve?
 Most clients tend to value three things:

 Most web designers will concentrate on the first benefit: using your design skills to bring in more sales, leads or sign-ups for their clients.

 Get specific here: how will your clients’ business look when you’re done?
-Say you can bring in 50% more partner registrations for Tim’s Toolshed: how will this affect their revenue?
+Say you can bring in 50% more partner registrations: how will this affect their revenue?

 By clearly outlining the potential outcomes of the project, you’ll be able to anchor the costs of the project against the dollar value of the benefits your prospect will receive from the project, improving the chances of your client accepting your proposal.

 Your project outline should have these or similar sections: Discovery & Strategy, Design & Build, QA & Testing, and Site Launch.